 House Republican bills signed into law

-During the 2021 legislative session, 35 bills prime sponsored by Washington House Republicans were passed by the Legislature and sent to the governor’s desk to be signed.
+During the 2021 and 2022 legislative sessions, 65 bills prime sponsored by Washington House Republicans were passed by the Legislature and sent to the governor’s desk to be signed.
 You can learn more about these bills in the links below.

 Establishing a law enforcement professional development outreach grant program.